USACE/cc-python-sdk/README.md

 pip install dist/*.whl
 ```

-Now you have successfully installed cc_sdk from source.
+Now you have successfully installed cc-python-sdk from source.

 ## Install from pre-built distribution